- Installing Follow Up Email

 - allows previewing the email as it will be sent to customers;

-- allows sending test email to the Test Email Recipient for testing purposes.
+- allows sending test emails to the Test Email Recipient for testing purposes.

 That's it.
 Once the emails are created the store administrator can start the campaign and start sending out the emails.

-In addition to the standard set of variables the extension introduces, the store owner may find use to the thumbnail directive that is available specifically for Abandoned Cart and Order Status Changed emails.
+In addition to the standard set of variables the extension introduces, the store owner can also use the thumbnail directive that is available specifically for Abandoned Cart and Order Status Changed emails.

-The directive can be used the following way:
+The directive can be used in the following way:

 - Thumbnail width and height are optional;

-- Aspect ration is forced by default and corresponds with the original product image;
+- Aspect ration is forced by default and corresponds to the original product image;

 - As a source one can also use product id.
 To do this, replace PRODUCT_ID with the ID of the product from the catalog.